 Α) The Operator’s Gas Balancing actions.

-B) the charges for the Operator’s expenditure of any kind, that results from a Balancing Action and for the booking of Transportation Capacity/Gasification Capacity/Storage Capacity in the NNGS for gas balancing purposes.
+B) the charges for the Operator’s expenditure of any kind, that results from a Balancing Action and for the use of Transportation Capacity/Gasification Capacity/Storage Capacity in the NNGS for gas balancing purposes.

 C) information collected by the Operator for the preparation of the Monthly Balancing Settlement forms sent to Transmission Users under Article [55].